 Some people also prefer mixing lemon juice with baking soda for best results.
 Sprinkle a spoonful of baking soda in the stained area and add the lemon juice allowing it to sit for about half an hour.
 Rinse the bra and wash it normally.

 Before drying, pour lemon juice on the stained area and dry it in direct sunlight.
 The combination of lemon juice’s natural bleaching properties and the sun’s ultraviolet rays help brighten the fabric.

-See also: The best way to pack bras in suitcase?
+See also: The best way to pack bras in a suitcase?